alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 I think the grad student $$\rightarrow$$ advisor relationship can be felt out more if you make good use of visit days, and talk to current PhD students to get their take on how things are going.
-So the stakes are higher, but you do have slightly better odds.
-(Although you might be able to get the same level of access for industry if you're good at pestering recruiters.)
+So the stakes are higher, but you have slightly better odds.
+(You might be able to get the same level of access for industry if you're good at pestering recruiters.)

 I got lucky and had mentors in industry who encouraged me to consider